 Azure resource groups gather Azure resources together.
 Using a resource group ID allows Azure to perform operations on the resources within the group.

-Contoso admins set up Azure resource groups as summarized in the following table.
+Contoso admins set up Azure resource groups as shown in the following table.

-It will also include resources used for migration, including Azure Migrate and Azure Database Migration Service.
+It also includes resources used for migration, including Azure Migrate and Azure Database Migration Service.

 They create resource groups as follows:

 In the Azure portal > Resource groups, they add a group.

 For each group, they specify a name, the subscription to which the group belongs, and the region.

 Resource groups appear in the Resource groups list.